A collaborative art project by Quin de la Mer & Marius Ritual.

 Process and Media:

-Black & White creative photography by Quin de la Mer, Toy cameras: Holga 120N and Ilford Sprite, caffenol development process, negatives scanned to create digital files.
+Black & White sustainable photography by Quin de la Mer, Toy cameras: Holga 120N and Ilford Sprite, caffenol development process, negatives scanned to create digital files.

 Part 2: The Journey